Dum Da Dum: Chart performance

 "Dum Da Dum" was a hit on both the European and Australian continent, becoming a number-two hit in Greece, a number-three hit in Spain, and a number-four hit in the Netherlands for two weeks.
 In Finland and Australia, it was a top-5 hit.
 It stayed for two weeks at number five on the Australian ARIA Top 50 singles chart and for 18 weeks within the chart, being certified gold with a sale of 35,000 units.
 In Melodie MC's native Sweden, the song peaked at number seven on Sverigetopplistan on 28 July 1993, after entering at number 25 and staying inside the chart for 23 consecutive weeks.

 In North America, "Dum Da Dum" was a success on the Canadian RPM Dance/Urban chart, peaking at number eight in July 1994.
-Additionally, the song was a top-20 hit in Belgium (18) and Denmark (16), as well as on the Eurochart Hot 100, where it peaked at number 13.
+Additionally, the song was a top-20 hit in Belgium (18), Denmark (16) and Israel (13), as well as on the Eurochart Hot 100, where it peaked at number 13.
 It debuted on the chart at number 91 on 7 August 1993, after charting in Sweden.
 The song did not chart on the UK Singles Chart, but reached number 74 on the UK Club Chart.